 Website: www.pubsnewforest.co.uk

-8. Sheene Mill
+Sheene Mill

-Sheene Mill is based in a beautiful 16th Century Mill House set on the River Mel.
+Sheene Mill is based in a beautiful 16th century Mill House set on the River Mel.
 First and foremost this is a popular wedding venue, however, they do have lots of eating options on the side too.
 Gaze out over the old mill pond and Cambridgeshire countryside and indulge in afternoon tea, one of their famous Sunday roasts, or a set dinner with friends.
 Just remember to pre-book as these mealtimes are only available on certain dates.

-Where: 37-39 Station Road, Melbourn, Royston SG8 6DX
+Where: 39 Station Road, Melbourn, Royston SG8 6DX

 Website: www.sheenemill.com

-9. The Fordwich Arms
+The Fordwich Arms

-Chef-patron Daniel Smith uses local Kentish ingredients, which are sourced direct from nearby farms and producers.
+Chef-patron Daniel Smith uses local Kentish ingredients, which are sourced directly from nearby farms and producers.
 You can choose from a plethora of food menus including à la carte, tasting menus and two vegetarian tasting menus.
 There’s everything from rock oysters and raw Orkney scallop to venison with chestnut, celeriac and spiced fig.

 Where: King St, Fordwich, Canterbury, CT2 0DB